alexkalergis/Clusterring-Images-with-ML/README.md

 ### Problem 2: Image Classification
 - **Data**: MNIST-like image data of handwritten digits.
 - **Neural Networks**: Fully connected networks with ReLU activations, trained using cross-entropy, exponential, and hinge loss functions.

-## License

-This project is for educational purposes.
-Licensing details can be added here if applicab